 What is DynamoDB—The rest of this section describes the underlying data model, the operations it supports, and the class libraries that you can use to develop applications that use DynamoDB.

 Getting Started—The Getting Started section walks you through the process of creating sample tables, uploading data, and performing some basic database operations.

 Beyond getting started, you'll probably want to learn more about application development with DynamoDB.
 The following sections provide additional information.

 Working with DynamoDB—The following sections provide in-depth information about the key DynamoDB concepts:

 Using AWS SDKs—AWS provides SDKs for you to develop applications using DynamoDB.
 These SDKs provide low-level API methods that correspond closely to the underlying DynamoDB operations.
-The .NET SDK also provides a helper class to further simplify your development work.
+The .NET SDK also provides a document model to further simplify your development work.
 In addition, the AWS SDKs for Java and .NET also provide an object persistence model API that you can use to map your client-side classes to DynamoDB tables.
 This allows you to call object methods instead of making low-level API calls.
 For more information, including working samples, see Using the AWS SDKs with DynamoDB.